TexasLAN/documents/code_of_conduct.md

 **Article III: Proscribed Conduct**

-1. Any Member found to have committed any of the following misconduct (but not limited to misconduct specifically contained herein) is subject to the disciplinary sanctions outlined herein:
+Any Member found to have committed any of the following misconduct (but not limited to misconduct specifically contained herein) is subject to the disciplinary sanctions outlined herein:
-  1. Violations of any rule found in the Fraternity&#39;s Bylaws
+  - Violations of any rule found in the Fraternity&#39;s Bylaws
-  2. Violations of this Code of Conduct
+  - Violations of this Code of Conduct
-  3. Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct that threatens or endangers the health or safety of any person.
+  - Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct that threatens or endangers the health or safety of any person.
-  4. Attempt or actual theft of and/or damage to money or property
+  - Attempt or actual theft of and/or damage to money or property
-  5. Hazing defined as an act which endangers the mental or physical health or safety of a person, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
+  - Hazing defined as an act which endangers the mental or physical health or safety of a person, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
 Members are encouraged to intervene if any fellow member engages in such acts, and to bring it to an authority immediately.
 Hazing is exemplified but not limited to by the following:
-    1. Calisthenics
+    - Calisthenics
-    2. Scavenger hunts
+    - Scavenger hunts
-    3. Degrading, humiliating, or harassing activities
+    - Degrading, humiliating, or harassing activities
-    4. Verbal abuse
+    - Verbal abuse
-    5. Personal servitude
+    - Personal servitude
-    6. Required uniforms or costumes
+    - Required uniforms or costumes
-    7. Inducing fatigue or sleep deprivation
+    - Inducing fatigue or sleep deprivation
-    8. Consumption of alcohol or other intoxicating substances
+    - Consumption of alcohol or other intoxicating substances
-  6. Violation of a university&#39;s student code of conduct or any other university policy, rule or regulation.
+  - Violation of a university&#39;s student code of conduct or any other university policy, rule or regulation.
-  7. Unlawful possession of firearms, explosives, other weapons or dangerous chemicals on university premises or at Fraternity events.
+  - Unlawful possession of firearms, explosives, other weapons or dangerous chemicals on university premises or at Fraternity events.
-  8. Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on university premises or at Fraternity events.
+  - Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on university premises or at Fraternity events.
-  9. Violation of the Oath of Membership.
+  - Violation of the Oath of Membership.
-  10. Abuse of Member Disciplinary Policy includes but is not limited to:
+  - Abuse of Member Disciplinary Policy includes but is not limited to:
-    1. Failure to obey the summons of the Standards Board and the VP of Standards or the Board
+    - Failure to obey the summons of the Standards Board and the VP of Standards or the Board
-    2. Falsification, distortion, or misrepresentation of information before the Standards Board, VP of Standards, or the Board
+    - Falsification, distortion, or misrepresentation of information before the Standards Board, VP of Standards, or the Board
-    3. Disruption or interference with the orderly conduct of disciplinary proceedings
+    - Disruption or interference with the orderly conduct of disciplinary proceedings
-    4. Attempting to discourage an individual&#39;s proper participation in, or use of, the Member Disciplinary Policy.
+    - Attempting to discourage an individual&#39;s proper participation in, or use of, the Member Disciplinary Policy.
-    5. Attempting to influence the impartiality of a member of the Standards Board, VP of Standards or Board prior to, and/or during the course of disciplinary proceedings.
+    - Attempting to influence the impartiality of a member of the Standards Board, VP of Standards or Board prior to, and/or during the course of disciplinary proceedings.
-    6. Attempting to harass, intimidate or retaliate against a member of the Standards Board
+    - Attempting to harass, intimidate or retaliate against a member of the Standards Board
-    7. Failure to comply with the sanction(s) imposed under the Member Disciplinary Policy
+    - Failure to comply with the sanction(s) imposed under the Member Disciplinary Policy
-    8. Influencing or attempting to influence another person to commit an abuse of the Member Disciplinary Policy
+    - Influencing or attempting to influence another person to commit an abuse of the Member Disciplinary Policy

-**Article IV: Violation of Law and University Discipline**

-1. University disciplinary proceedings may be instituted against a Member charged with a violation of a law that may also be a violation of this disciplinary policy or the code of conduct.
-For example, if a violation of the law and/or the Member Disciplinary Policy results from the same factual situation, without regard to the pendency of civil litigation in court or criminal arrest and prosecution, proceedings under this Member Disciplinary Policy may be carried out prior to, simultaneously with, or following civil, criminal or University proceedings off-campus.
-  1. In such an event, the decision to continue proceedings under the Member Disciplinary Policy shall be left at the discretion of the VP of Standards.
-  2. Should the VP of Standards decide to discontinue proceedings under the Member Disciplinary Policy until after civil, criminal or University proceedings have finished, the Accused shall be placed on Interim Suspension, as defined in Article VII of the Member Disciplinary Policy, until a verdict has been reached by said civil, criminal or University proceedings.
-    1. The Standards Board and VP of Standards shall use the verdict of the civil, criminal or University proceedings to determine whether a violation of the Member Disciplinary Policy or the Code of Conduct occurred and impose the necessary penalties as defined in Article VI of the Member Disciplinary Policy.
-2. The Fraternity shall cooperate completely with law enforcement and other agencies in the enforcement of criminal laws and in the conditions imposed by criminal courts for the rehabilitation of violators.

-**Article V: Discipline of the Individual Member**
+**Article IV: Discipline of the Individual Member**

 **Section 1**.
 Any Member found guilty of any of the above offenses shall, upon a disciplinary determination by the Standards Board with the VP of Standards, be subjected to one or more of the following penalties: